 Which exercises address the findings of your screening?

 This is where you connect the dots.
-The exercises listed after each stage are critical to your programming.
-They all assist in improving the functions based on your assessment observations.
-Strengthening exercises are introduced for the weak muscles (to improve stability), and flexibility exercises are introduced for tight muscles (to improve mobility).
+The exercises in phase 1 assist in improving joint function based on your initial assessment observations.
+Strengthening exercises are introduced for the weaker muscles (to improve stability), and flexibility exercises are introduced for chronically tight muscles (to improve mobility).

-As improvements are made in one segment you may progress to the next.
-Although Phase 1 is important when addressing deviations, keep in mind that you may not start every client in this phase.
-You may have a client ready to start load training (i.e., Phase 3).
-Even so, there may be some minor deviations that need to be addressed.
-Do you start from Phase 1?
+As improvements are made in one segment along the kinetic chain, you may progress to the next.
+Phase 1 is important for addressing joint deviations, but keep in mind that you might not need to start every client in this phase.
+For instance, you could meet with a client who is ready to start load training (i.e., phase 3).
+Even so, there might be some minor deviations that need to be addressed.
+In this case, do you start from phase 1?
 Not necessarily, but you may incorporate some of the elements of stability and mobility training into the warm-up and/or cool-down to improve function before and after adding external loading to the body.
-Stability and mobility training should be ongoing to improve overall function in the kinetic chain.
+That is, while the focus of the program would be on building strength through loaded exercise, stability and mobility training could be ongoing to improve overall function in the kinetic chain.